dpc10ster/RJafroc/cran-comments.md

 # Reason for submission
-* This is an update to CRAN version 2.0.1 which installed with no errors, warnings, or notes on all platforms.
-The package is still passing all checks on all platforms (as of 2022-07-20 15:50:17 CEST).
+* This is an update to CRAN version 2.0.1.
+This package is passing all checks on all platforms (as of 2022-07-20 15:50:17 CEST).
 * This update (v2.1.0) includes improvements to the code, some as a result of user-reported bugs and new feature requests, and others discovered during ongoing testing and code simplification since the last successful submission.

 # Test environments